Who are CUSERT responders?

 How do I call CUSERT?

-CUSERT responders are dispatched through the Department of University Safety.
+CUSERT responders are dispatched through Campus Safety Services.
 In the case of a medical emergency or injury on campus, please call 613-520-4444 from any phone (or 4444 from any campus phone).
 The dispatcher will then dispatch CUSERT to the incident location.

 What can I call CUSERT for?